vimdic/vimdic/README.md

 ####HISTORY
+- 150326
+	It is possible to input more parameter
+	Change method of input parameter of vimdic.sh from $1,$2,$3 to $@
 - 150319
 	Improve the way copy text to copy phase to clipboard by shorcut 'tt' (<C-R>") So, It does not needs to install vim-gnome
 - 150311
 	'-w [웹페이지주소]' 옵션 추가
 	Opening the web page with vim.
 And just using shortcut 'tt' to read long text like article more easily.